 The GEF-Land Degradation Monitoring Project is a Global Environment Facility (GEF)-funded project that provides guidance on robust methods and a toolbox for assessing, monitoring status, and estimating trends in land degradation using remote sensing technology.
 The project’s guidance and toolbox can be employed to inform land management and investment decisions as well as to improve reporting to the United Nations Convention to Combat Desertification (UNCCD) and to the GEF.
-The project is piloting products and tools in four countries (Kenya, Tanzania, Uganda, and Senegal) through a partnership between Lund University in Sweden, the National Aeronautics and Space Administration (NASA) of the United States, and Vital Signs.
-It will create an open data platform with tools and data products that will be available as a global public good.
+The project has piloted products and tools in four countries (Kenya, Tanzania, Uganda, and Senegal) through a partnership between Lund University in Sweden, the National Aeronautics and Space Administration (NASA) of the United States, and Vital Signs.

 The GEF-Land Degradation Monitoring Project has three major components:

 1) Establishing methods for assessing and monitoring the status and trends of land degradation;

 2) Demonstrating recommended methods and platforms that will enable widespread adoption of standardized methods and tools;

 3) Developing gender appropriate capacity to use the toolbox and recommended approaches for assessing the status and trends of land degradation using remote sensing.